Here's how a special prosecutor investigating Trump and Russia would get appointed

 Who appoints a special prosecutor?

-A special counsel could be appointed by either Attorney General Jeff Sessions himself or by Congress to investigate potential ties between Trump’s inner circle and Russia, said William Banks, a professor and the founding director of the Institute for National Security and Counterterrorism at Syracuse University.
+A special counsel could be appointed by either Sessions himself or by Congress to investigate potential ties between Trump’s inner circle and Russia, said Dr. William Banks, the founding director of the Institute for National Security and Counterterrorism at Syracuse University.

 A “special counsel” is a modern day term for a “special prosecutor,” according to Banks, and any investigation would likely use the term “special counsel.”
 The term “special prosecutor” was used up through the 1980s, after which the laws around special prosecutors expired and were not renewed, therefore retiring the term.